 “These conferences we go to in all these places, you’d be surprised.
 Everybody knows Africa Oyé because it’s been going so long.
 The industry has got a hell of a lot of festivals all over the world but we’re up there in terms of when it’s mentioned… You don’t really have to convince artists to play if you make them an offer.
 From their point of view they’re happy to because they’ve seen other artists play who have gone on to bigger and better things.
 It’s a good stepping stone for artists to get on the UK touring network.”

 Oyé in fact is a sense a gateway to the UK market which makes perfect sense.
 And it is this fact that keeps the Oyé line-up filled with quality music acts year on year.

-“For instance, Makoomba who are headlining on the Saturday, they’re one of the biggest young African bands around at the moment and we put them on in, I think, 2009.
+“For instance, Makoomba, they’re one of the biggest young African bands around at the moment and we put them on in, I think, 2009.
 We toured them around the country; they then got on Later…with Jools Holland.
 We went to them and asked them to come back this time and we couldn’t pay them what the fee they charge now but they remembered that Oyé put them on when no one would feature them”.